Intermesh/groupoffice-docs/developer/building-a-goui-module.rst

 -------

 A common layout is the three panel layout.
 In the left ("west") panel one renders filters, the center panel has the list of entities and in the right panel ("east"), details are shown for a selected entity.
-In Group-Office, a separate layout class has been created, so we recreate the ```Main.ts``` file to use this class:
+In GroupOffice, a separate layout class has been created, so we recreate the ```Main.ts``` file to use this class:

 .. code:: typescript